cunctator/traceshark/README.md

 ==========

 This is an early version of a visualizer for Ftrace events that can be captured by the Linux kernel.
-I visualizes the following events: cpu_frequency sched_migrate_task sched_process_exit
+It visualizes the following events: cpu_frequency sched_migrate_task sched_process_exit